TheMusicMasters/StockGame/README.md

 	-new app layout
 	-refine mpf k line plot
 	-new tradingScan options
+* 18/12/2021 Version 3.0
+* 	-adding chinese version
+* 	-trading data for entire 2021
+* 	-show all trading history
+* 	-customized searching
 * to do
+	-new layout
+	-adding player class to hold the trading info
+	-
 	-tradingScan to get the datetime index signal_buy < signal_sell
 	-adding HSL check (options)
 	-display trading actions